 - File format: All papers must be in PDF format and submitted electronically.

 - Title page: Refereeing at The Journal of Finance (JF) is single-blind.
-The first page of your paper should be a title page containing the title of the manuscript, the names of the authors, and an abstract of not more than 100 words.
+The first page of your paper should be a title page that includes the names of the authors, the title of the manuscript, and an abstract of not more than 100 words.

 - Length: Your manuscript must not exceed 60 pages in length (with at least 1.5 line spacing, 12-point font, 1-inch side margins, and 1.5-inch top/bottom margins).
 This page limit includes internal appendices, reference lists, figures, and tables.
 Papers exceeding this page limit will be immediately desk-rejected.